talhabinijaz576/DisasterResponse/Readme.md

 http://127.0.0.1:8000/
 ```

-For user account, the django administration portal can be used.
+We use the django administration portal for general administration such as the creation and management of user accounts.
 We already created a test user for you to test the application.
 You can logon to the web application using the following credentials:

 Username: controlroom
 Password: controlroom